Katoo2706/databricks-workspace/AWS_INTEGRATION.md

 ---

-**Note:** Replace `databrick-lakehouse` with your actual S3 bucket name and update configuration values according to your specific environme
+**Note:** Replace `databrick-lakehouse` with your actual S3 bucket name and update configuration values according to your specific environment.